 Background

-Under the most recent previous funding arrangements the existing 20 District Health Boards (DHBs) are responsible for funding their provider arms from their Ministry of Health (MoH) funding packages, using the form of a service level agreement (SLA) and price volume (PV) schedule agreed between a DHB’s funder and its provider arm.
+Under the previous funding arrangements the existing 20 District Health Boards (DHBs) were responsible for funding their provider arms from their Ministry of Health (MoH) funding packages, using the form of a service level agreement (SLA) and price volume (PV) schedule agreed between a DHB’s funder and its provider arm.
 DHB purchasing intentions, including volume targets, were notified to the Ministry of Health in district annual plans.
 DHBs purchased a range of inpatient events from their provider arms, some of which are funded using this casemix framework, principally medical/surgical events.
 This document extends the existing casemix and cost weight methodology, known as Weighted Inlier Equivalent Separations (WIES), with amendments for New Zealand.
 The version for implementation from 1 July 2024 is known as WIESNZ24.

 With the implementation of the Health Reforms with effect from 1 July 2022, the cessation of DHBs and the formation of Health New Zealand | Te Whatu Ora, the uses of pricing in the 2024/25 year and future years is yet to be determined, but is recognised to play a significant role in benchmarking, efficiency analysis, investment or disinvestment decision making and other operational and business management purposes.